khalilv/aqua_mrl/README.md

-# Visual Servoing with an Autonomous Underwater Vehicle
+# Following scuba divers with an autonomous underwater vehicle

-This ROS2 package contains all code used in my thesis on *Following Scuba Divers with an Autonomous Underwater Vehicle*.
+This ROS2 package contains all code used in my thesis on *Following scuba divers with an autonomous underwater vehicle*.
 This code should be paired with the [Aquasim underwater robot simulator](https://www.independentrobotics.com/robot-simulator).

 There are several relevant nodes: